 - Counseling sessions are confidential with a few exceptions which include a court order, health and safety emergencies such as imminent danger to oneself or others, and child or elder abuse.

-- OSUIT counselors do not: Prescribe Medications; Diagnose Mental Illness; or Perform Long-Term Therapy.
-For serious mental health issues, referrals are made to community resources.
+- NOTE: OSUIT counselors do not prescribe medications; diagnose mental illness; or perform long-term therapy.
+For long-term mental health issues, referrals are made to community resources.